top of page

 C. Apheresis: Collecting Only What the Patient Needs

-Instead of collecting whole blood and separating components later, a donor is connected to an apheresis machine.
+What it means: Instead of collecting whole blood and separating components later, a donor is connected to an apheresis machine.
+The machine:

 • Takes blood